minprog/webapps/projects/3 pizzaf/content.md

   model for pizzas, and how do you calculate the ultimate price of a pizza?
 How will you make the custom add-ons for the subs work?

 * You should not use jQuery.
-Even if you use it for a Personal Touch, you should show off your newly learning ES6 skills from lecture!
+When you consider JavaScript for implementing a Personal Touch, you should show off your newly learning ES6 skills from lecture!

 * You should not use raw SQL queries, but instead always use the SQLAlchemy ORM to interact with the database.
 In very special circumstances it might be OK to write a custom query, but in general this should not be necessary and is not allowed for this assignment.